semgrep/semgrep-docs/docs/getting-started.md

     Substitute the `PATH/TO/SRC` with the path to your source code.

 :::note
-When Semgrep Registry is used, [usage metrics](../metrics) are collected by default.
+By default, when Semgrep Registry is used, Semgrep collects [usage metrics](./metrics.md).
 :::

 ### Next steps

 By completing this guide, you are now familiar with a simple use of Semgrep.
 Here are some additional resources to follow:

-- **Recommended**: See [Running rules](../running-rules/) to understand Semgrep rules, different types of rules.
+- See [Running rules](./running-rules.md) to try out and understand more about Semgrep rules.
-- See [CLI Reference](../cli-reference/) for command line options and exit codes.
+- Explore the Semgrep [Rules Registry](https://semgrep.dev/r) to add rules to your project or [writing a rule](./writing-rules/overview.md).
-- Explore the Semgrep [Rules Registry](https://semgrep.dev/r) to add rules to your project or try your hand at [writing a rule](../writing-rules/overview/) yourself.
+- See [CLI Reference](./cli-reference.md) for command line options and exit codes.

 ## Testing Semgrep on vulnerable repositories